donkirkby/chess-kit/docs/rules.md

 [weeks]: https://www.mark-weeks.com/cfaa/chess960/c960strt.htm

-## Synchronous Chess
-There have been a few attempts to remove the first player's advantage by making moves simultaneously, and this is my favourite.
-Its history is a bit murky, but my best guess is that it was designed in 1991 by Vitaly Korolev.
-Then Ralf Hansmann, Arnold J. Krasowsky, and Andrey Krasowsky removed some special cases and added an exchange of blows after the simultaneous moves.

-Two Move Chess also has a simultaneous choice of which pieces to move, but then moves are made in a defined order.

-### Equipment
-A standard chess set, plus paper and pencil for each player.

-### Setup
-Start with the regular opening position.

-### Goal
-Capture the opponent's king, or checkmate it so it is under attack and has no safe move.

-### Play
-The same moves are legal as in regular chess, but both players write down a move at the same time, then reveal them.
-Feel free to use any chess notation familiar to both players.
-The moves are resolved in one of three ways:

-1. If a move ends on a square that was occupied by a piece of the opposite colour, and that piece didn't make a move at the same time, then it is captured as normal.
-2. If a move ends on a square that was occupied by a piece of the opposite colour, and that piece made a move at the same time, then it is not captured.
-   This means that two pieces may swap positions, if they try to capture each other, and pieces sometimes move through each other.
-3. If both moves end on the same empty square, then both pieces are captured.

-Remember that a move must be legal in regular chess, before the opponent's piece moves.

-After resolving the synchronous moves, check to see if an exchange of blows is possible.
-This happens if either piece has moved to a square that was attacked by an opponent's piece before the move and is still attacked by the same piece.
-The opponent has the option to capture the piece that just moved.
-If they do so, check to see if the original player can now capture on the same square.
-This continues until no more captures are possible on that square, or a player decides not to capture.
-Each piece may only move once during an exchange of blows.
-The pieces that made simultaneous moves may participate in an exchange of blows, if they have a legal attack.

-If both players have the option to exchange blows, they should write down their moves at the same time, then reveal them.
-To pass, just write an X.

-If a king is under attack, it must move to a square that is not under attack before the move.
-Moving a piece to block the attack isn't legal, because the attacker could move at the same time.
-If a king has no safe squares to move to, then it is checkmate.
-Castling out of check is not legal, because all moves must be legal in regular chess.

-There is no "en passant" capture.
-If you don't know what that is, you can safely ignore it.

-If both kings are checkmated at the same time or captured at the same time, the game is a draw.

-If a king and any other piece move to the same square, both are captured and capturing the king is a win.

-All the regular causes of draws are still in effect: repeated positions or many moves without any pawn progress.

 ## Appendix A
 Several of the games require a deck of cards to match each chess piece.
 There are a few options to choose from: